Felix-Auinger/KI-basierte-Erkennung-von-Bewegungen/README.md

 ## Building the Docker Image

-1. Open WSL2 and navigate to the directory containing the Dockerfile.
+1. Open WSL2 and navigate to the directory containing the Dockerfile (after installing and running docker).
 2. Build the Docker image:
    ```bash
    docker build -t sportdx .